-- Oil: I usually use taihaku sesame oil (no smell and no color) for baking desserts but you can use other oil that doesn't have a strong smell or taste.
+- Oil: I usually use taihaku sesame oil (no smell and no color) for baking desserts, but you can use any other oil that doesn't have a strong smell or taste.

 - Soy Milk: I use plain soy milk (no flavor and no sugar).
-You can substitute it with other milk such as almond milk or oats milk.
+You can also substitute it with almond or oats milk.

 - Maple Syrup: I use Canadian maple syrup.

-If you want to know more about the ingredients (also cooking utensils), see this vegan matcha pound cake recipe for more details.
+If you want to know more about the ingredients (including cooking utensils), see this Vegan Matcha Pound Cake Recipe for more details.